The Complete Guide to Charter Bus Rentals

 Don’t worry about asking Uncle Jerry to obtain a bus license before your trip.
 Your charter bus company will provide you with a safe, professional driver.
 Your bus driver is in charge of your group’s safety, so find companies with excellent driver standards and reputations.

 If your trip will include nights, you’ll need to factor in the cost of your driver’s hotel room.
 Even if your bus company doesn’t specify hotel requirements, we recommend budgeting for a 3-star hotel or higher.
-With some bus companies, you may even be responsible for the bus driver’s meals.
-Your bus driver is responsible for your safety, so make sure he or she gets a good night’s sleep and a filling meal!
+Your bus driver is responsible for your safety, so make sure he or she gets a good night’s sleep!

 When you book your charter bus, you’ll submit an itinerary with every destination’s address, drop-off times, and pickup times.
 If you would like for your driver to make a stop that will take a significant amount of additional time and/or mileage, you may be subject to additional fees.
 Ask your bus company about their policy in advance if you think you may need to add a stop in your itinerary.